rickysmoothhands/Vector-Calculator/README.md

 ---

 ### Instructions
 Start by creating a C# class that represents a 3D Vector.
 This must have an X, a Y, and a Z (think about what data type best represents these: An int?
 A float?
 A string?
 A bool?
 Could you use an array for this?).
 After you do this, you must create a constructor that creates a Vector given the values.
 Then, you must override the ToString() method to allow the user to print the Vector using the format “[x, y, z]”.
 After you confirm that this works, create methods for each of the math concepts we learned in class.
 The following are cases you must make methods for (the grading/milestones).
 There are a total of 12 methods you need to implement.
+If at any point you need help, please ask another student before asking me.

 ---